Music 120 - Music Appreciation » Winter 2022 » Renaissance and Baroque Quiz

 Dido sings her famous lament in Purcell’s opera Dido and Aeneas just prior to

-A. leaving with Aeneas.
+A. killing Aeneas.

 B. killing herself.